Upflask/Upflask/README.md

 How to install on Cygwin/Babun:
 1. git clone
-2. install python3
+2. Install python3.5
-3. Somehow install easy_install for python3 and install pip3 or get python3 to install pip3
+3. Somehow install easy_install for python3.5 and install pip3.5 or get python3.5 to install pip3.5
-4. pip3 install flask
+4. pip3.5 install flask Flask-Cache
 5. If any errno11 errors occur, rebase and try again
 6. Configure the "conf.py" file
 7. Create two folders, f/ and file/